citp/privacy-policy-historical/a/au/auc/auctionsoftwarereview.com.md

 ## Information Collection and Use

   * The Auction Software Review collects personally identifiable information when you register for a member account, complete feedback forms, and make submissions to the site
-  * When you register with The Auction Software Review, we ask for a member name, your email address, and country of residence.
-Payment details and your mailing address are supplied to PayPal and are not stored on this web site in any form.
+  * When you register with The Auction Software Review, we ask for a member name and email address.
+  * Payment details for any pay services are supplied via PayPal and are not stored on this web site in any form.
   * The Auction Software Review automatically receives and records information on our server logs from your browser including your IP address and the page you requested
   * The Auction Software Review uses this information to customise the content you see, to fulfil your requests for services, and to contact you with information you have requested